MPC Rehabilitation Centre

-MPC Rehabilitation Centre for Street Boys offers a 12 month residential program for boys between 8 and 16 years.
-The Centre provides non-informal education classes along with a vocational training skill for the non academic.
+MPC Rehabilitation Centre for Street Boys offers a 12-month residential program for boys between 8 and 16 years.
+The Centre provides non-informal education classes and vocational training skills for the non-academic.

-Each year the Rehab Centre Social Worker’s recruit boys from the streets, some of whom have drug addictions.
+Each year, the Rehab Centre social workers recruit boys from the streets, some of whom have drug addictions.
 The catchment area for MPC includes South B, South C, Nairobi West, Fuata Nyayo, Kayaba, Lunga Lunga, Reuben and Mukuru Kwa Njenga.
-The main purpose of the program is to connect the boys with their families.
+The program’s primary purpose is to connect the boys with their families.
 Tracing families can take many months.
-At times the boys are not in great shape when they arrive so the Centre conducts a full medical checkup, educational and psychological assessments, counselling and family history.
+Sometimes, the boys are not in great shape when they arrive, so the Centre conducts a complete medical checkup, educational and psychological assessments, counselling and family history.

-Boys who do vocational training are registered for the Grade III Carpentry course and in December sit the National Industrial Training Authority (NITA) exams.
-The boys, when they leave the Centre, have a skill enabling them to find employment and hence to set them in the right direction.
+Boys who do vocational training are registered for the Grade III Carpentry course and sit the National Industrial Training Authority (NITA) exams in December.
+When they leave the Centre, the boys have a skill enabling them to find employment and hence, to set them in the right direction.

 The two categories for education are Primary One and Primary Two.
 The boys who have had little to no education are placed into Primary One and the others who have some education are placed into Primary Two.
 By the end of the year, there is a good indication of the boy’s academic ability.
 Those who show promise are identified and we endeavour to find sponsors to finance their further education.
 At times, because of their backgrounds, either orphaned, rejected by the family, or families that can not be found, they would attend boarding school.